ketanhdoshi/ketanhdoshi.github.io/_posts/2021-4-1-Beam-Search.md

 The model takes the source sentence as its input and passes it through an Embedding layer followed by an Encoder.
 The Encoder then outputs an encoded representation that compactly captures the essential features of the input.

-This representation is then fed to a Decoder along with a “<START>” token to seed its output.
+This representation is then fed to a Decoder along with a “&lt;START&gt;” token to seed its output.
 The Decoder uses these to generate its own output, which is an encoded representation of the sentence in the target language.

 This is then passed through an output layer, which might consist of some Linear layers followed by a Softmax.
 The Linear layers output a score of the likelihood of occurrence of each word in the vocabulary, at each position in the output sequence.
 The Softmax then converts those scores into probabilities.